Weddings are perhaps one of the most brightest and joyful memories we can have in our lifetime.

 When you’re in charge of the music and entertainment at a wedding, the most important thing is to keep your eyes on the main goal – be organized, keep the bride happy and help the event go smoothly.
 Everything else, from the choice of music to the timeline stamps for different events are secondary tasks that you still need to keep in mind.

 In this article, I’ve focused on some of the main tips, tricks, and know-how that are supposed to help DJs make their first wedding ceremony a total hit.
-If you have randomly been chosen to be the best man and a DJ at the same time, this article is going to be your savior, trust me.
+If you have randomly been chosen to be the best man and a DJ at the same time, this article is going to be your savior!

-By the end of it you will know what to do and what not to do when put in charge of the music and dance floor at any given wedding.
-So, let’s begin!
+By the end of it, you will know what to do and what not to do when put in charge of the music and dance floor at any given wedding.
+So, let’s dive in!